rasulkireev/gpw/content/blog/fear-and-blogging.md

 date: 2019-08-06
 published: true
 slug: /fear-and-blogging
-icon: ./icons/book.svg
+icon: ./icons/scream.svg
-main-image: ./images/reading-on-kindle.jpg
+unsplashImageID: Pe4gh8a8mBY
-tags: [blogging, fear]
+keywords: [blogging, fear]
-category: "Personal"
+category: Personal
-description: "Few thoughts on fears of sharing."
+description: Few thoughts on fears of sharing.
 ---

 Fear.
 I hate it so much!
 I think I have spent a better part of my life in a constant fear of something.
 When I was a kid a fear was something more real, like being screamed at by parents or spiders, something that is entirely possible.
 As an adult, I am scared of such stupid things that I am now embarrassed to talk about them, but here I am.